Law License Renewal Information

-Michigan attorneys will receive an email on or before September 20, 2022, inviting them to renew their license.
+Michigan attorneys will receive an email on or before September 20 each year inviting them to renew their license.
 Reminders will be sent until license renewal and payment are completed.
 License renewals are completed online, and fees can be paid online or by mail.
-Michigan attorneys also have the option of being alerted by text message when it is time for them to renew their license.
-Simply text sbmlicense to 74121 to sign up for text alerts.

-The 2022-2023 Bar year begins October 1, 2022.
-A late fee will be assessed on all payments not made online or postmarked by the post office on or before November 30, 2022.
+The new bar year begins October 1 and a late fee must be assessed on all payments not made online or postmarked by the post office on or before November 30.

 To renew your license: